Twin Cities Men's Resource Directory

 Boys and Men Healing • New documentary about the impact of boyhood child sexual abuse on the individual and society, and the importance of healing and speaking out. www.bigvoicepictures.com

-East Bay Men's Network • in California has detailed information on Men's Support Groups. https://ebmn.org
+East Bay Circle of Men • in California has detailed information on San Francisco area Men's Support Groups. http://eastbaycircleofmen.org/

 The Mankind Project (formerly New Warrior Network) • Men leading lives of integrity and connection to feeling. www.mkp.org E-mail: moreinfo@mkp.org.